 What will attending Valdosta State really cost you?
 The answer depends on several factors.

 As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families get a better idea of the actual cost of attending that school, based on their financial situation.
 You can find the Valdosta State's net cost calculator on their website.

 Some students choose to use payment plans to make the cost of tuition fit more comfortably in their budget.

 Valdosta State offers an Installment Payment Plan, which allows students to pay tuition in a series of smaller chunks instead of one lump sum.

-Valdosta State has some full or partial tuition waivers available for: Employees or Children of Employees
+Valdosta State has some full or partial tuition waivers available for: - International Students - Employees or Children of Employees

 Check the financial aid website for more information on payment plans and tuition waivers.